A critical analysis of different forms of protest and their effectiveness

 In his typical manner, Trump took to Twitter to express his support for their claims by stating “They seem very responsible to me”.
 The President openly affirmed that Americans had the right to express their views and encouraged protestors with his “LIBERATE!” tweets.

-As more anti-COVID protests began to break out across the globe, on the 20th April Facebook started blocking anti-quarantine messages and events.
+As more anti-COVID protests began to break out across the globe, on the 20th of April Facebook started blocking anti-quarantine messages and events.
 Such a bold intersection from a social media platform forced me to reflect on my study of social movements and collective protest.

 After extensive reading and analysis, I wanted to shed light on why some social movements have been successful.
 This article will focus predominantly on the repertoires of contention used by these social movements, and why some repertoires are more effective than others.